 - Grated Parmesan – the amount depends on the size of your baking dish, you want enough to cover it.

-Preheat sheet pan and oven to 375.
+Preheat sheet pan and oven to 325.
 Toss the onions with the olive oil in a bowl, separating the rings as you toss.
 Remove the hot pan from the oven and spread the onions on it.
 Sprinkle generously with garlic salt.
-Roast them for about 20-30 minutes, tossing them 2 to 3 times during cooking.
-When they’re golden to brown, transfer them to that same bowl.
-Toss them with the panko breadcrumbs.
-Turn the oven down to 350.
+Roast them for about 20-30 minutes, tossing them every 10 minutes during cooking.
+When they’re golden to brown, transfer them back to that same bowl.
+Toss them with the breadcrumbs and thyme, and set aside.
+Turn the oven up to 350.

 Bring a pot or saucepan of lightly salted water to a boil.
-Add the green beans, and cook for about 4-7 minutes, depending on how soft or crisp you like your beans.
+Add the green beans, and cook for about 5-7 minutes, depending on the thickness of the beans and how soft or crisp you like your beans.
 6 minutes is perfect for me.
-Drain them in a colander and then immediately plunge them into a bowl of iced water to stop the cooking process.
-Drain them again once they’re cool and set aside.
+Drain them in a colander and set aside.

 Heat a skillet over medium heat, add bacon and cook for two minutes.
-Then, add a little olive oil and the onion, mushrooms and garlic and continue cooking for 3 to 5 minutes, or until the bacon is done (but not too crisp) and the onions have softened.
+Then, add a little olive oil and the onion, red bell pepper and mushrooms, and continue cooking for 3 to 5 minutes, or until the bacon is just about done (but not too crisp) and the onions have softened.
+Make room in the middle of the pan, add garlic, a touch more oil, and cook 1 minute, or until golden.
 Remove from heat and set aside.

 In the saucepan or pot you used for the green beans, melt the butter over medium heat.
 Sprinkle flour into the pan and whisk immediately to evenly mix it into the butter.
-Cook for about two minutes, then pour in the milk, cream and chicken broth.
+Cook for about two minutes, stirring regularly, then pour in the milk, cream and chicken broth.
 Continue cooking, whisking constantly, while sauce thickens, about 2 minutes.
 Add salt, Worcestershire, cayenne, nutmeg, and pepper.
-Then add the grated cheddar.
+Then take off the heat and add the grated cheddar.
 Stir while cheese melts.
-Turn off the heat.

-Add the red bell pepper to the béchamel mixture, then stir in the mushroom mixture.
-Stir in the green beans.
+Stir the mushroom mixture into the béchamel, then stir in the green beans.
 Pour into a baking dish.